Want a gaming monitor with both a high resolution and a high refresh rate, but not sure which one to pick?

 In case you’re having second thoughts or you’re not sure which one to buy, leave us a comment below!

-If you also want proper HDR support, pick between the ASUS PG27AQDM and the AOC AG274QZM according to your panel technology preference.
+For proper HDR support, pick between the MSI MAG 271QPX E2 and the AOC AG274QZM according to your panel technology preference.

 Updates +